sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 This document provides design requirements and interactions between platform drivers and PMON for SONiC on VOQ chassis with line-card CPUs.

 # Scope
-For first phase of design, this document covers high level design of the platform support and its interactions with PMON in a VOQ chassis environment.
-Operations like firmware upgrade will be added at later stage of the development.
-This document assumes all line-cards and supervisor-cards have a CPU complex where SONiC would be running.
-It only considers fabric-cards without CPU or SONiC isn't running on Fabric CPU even if it's available.
-Also, this document assumes line-cards cant be powered on without the Supervisor being operationally up and running.
+In the first phase of design, this document covers high level platform support and its interactions with PMON in a VOQ chassis environment.
+Design or support of operations like firmware upgrade will be added in the next stage of the development.
+Items that are out of scope are listed at the end of this document.
+The document assumes all line-cards and supervisor-cards have a CPU complex where SONiC would be running.
+It assumes CPU-less fabric-cards or even if CPU is available, that SONiC isn't running on fabric-cards.
+Also, it assumes that line-cards can't be powered on without the Supervisor being operationally up and running.

 # Acronyms
 Control Card - Supervisor Card of the Chassis